-Dolly Rock was a native of Marshallville, She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s across the street.
+Dolly Rock was a native of Marshallville.
+She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street.
 She’d once worked for Tom’s grandmother, Inez, and for neighbor, Omie Crowe, and Marian knew her well.

 It was Christmas break one year when Dolly’s grandchildren had come for a visit that Marian awoke one night to see an inverted orange ‘half-moon’ glowing brightly above a ‘horizon line’ on her wall.
 When the vision returned the second night, Marian roused Mac.
 Their spirited conversation was enough to wake Tom from sleep in the middle bedroom.
 Marian also said she heard children screaming.

-Sure enough, a few minutes later, Mac opened the front door to frightened screams.
-“Dolly’s house is on fire!
-Her house is on fire!”
-By now, Marian was awake, as were other family members, and many in the rest of the tiny neighborhood.
-The fire, which an investigation later proved had been electrical, burned the wooden to the ground.
+Sure enough, a few minutes later, Mac opened the front door to wails of fright.
+“Dolly’s house is on fire!”
+By now, Marian was awake, as were the other family members, and the rest of the tiny neighborhood.
 Thankfully, no one was hurt.
+But the fire, which an investigation later proved had been electrical, burned the wooden structure to the ground.

 When Dolly’s grandchildren reported that not only had “Miss Marian’s” household anticipated their arrival, but that Marian had foreseen the tragedy, rumors spread quickly.
-Numerous versions of the story circulated town that winter.
-Some marveled at how such things were possible, while others scoffed, but one thing was certain.
-The mind’s eye vision of the fiery glow on his mother’s wall was burned into Tom’s psyche forever.
+Several versions of the story circulated town that winter, and some marveled at how such a prediction had come to pass while others scoffed, but one thing was certain.
+The fiery glow described by his mother of the mind’s eye vision on her bedroom wall was forever burned into Tom’s psyche, … as were all things Marian.